UK Retail 2016

 Research says that UK physical retailers are falling behind their US counterparts in terms of the ‘omnichannel’ experience at stores.
 Customer experience and personalization have become the major criteria that can make a physical store look much more than just a store.

 The US department stores scored higher than UK counterparts in all of the four metrics.
-For ‘data and technology’, US scored 65, where UK scored only 44.
-For ‘cross-channel experience’, US scored a 63, whereas, UK scored only a 54.
+For ‘data and technology’, the US scored 65, where the UK scored only 44.
+For ‘cross-channel experience’, the US scored a 63, whereas, the UK scored only a 54.

-What this research found was that the UK offline retail stores was very poor at the customer personalization front.
+What this research found was that the UK offline retail stores were very poor at the customer’s personalization front.